 Any additional information including laboratory results for gamma spectroscopy or radiochemistry analysis must be attached to the Waste Profile.
-Radiological characterization methods and the basis for determining manifested radionuclide concentrations should be included in Attachment B.5 as described above.
+Radiological characterization methods and the basis for determining manifested radionuclide concentrations should be included in the waste description narrative as described above.